awsdocs/amazon-cloudfront-developer-guide/doc_source/tagging.md

 ## Adding, Editing, and Deleting Tags for Distributions<a name="tagging-add-edit-delete"></a>

-The following procedure explains how to add, edit, and delete tags for your distributions in the CloudFront console\.
+The following procedure explains how to add, edit, and delete tags for your distributions in the CloudFront console\.<a name="tagging-add-edit-delete-procedure"></a>

 **To add tags, edit, or delete tags for a distribution**